 Meet the Owner

 After being introduced to shabu shabu with his family when he was 5 years old, owner Jeff Chon grew up feeling that mainstream dining was missing this traditional Japanese experience.
-“I felt it was so underappreciated for its delicious simplicity yet was not simple enough to those who weren’t introduced to it.”
+“I felt it was so underappreciated for its delicious simplicity yet was not simple enough for those who hadn’t been introduced to it.”
 While successfully operating other restaurants at the time, Chon decided to open up the first Tabu Shabu in Costa Mesa with the help of childhood friends.
-It was made to appeal to the masses: those who have their hot pot down to a science and those who have never even heard of the shabu shabu in all its glory.
+It was made to appeal to the masses: those who have their hot pot down to a science and those who have never even heard of shabu shabu in all its glory.
 At Tabu Shabu, all can feel at home to cook, create and consume, whether it’s trial number one or 100.